markus-bcit/term2/ACIT 2620 Principles of Ent Networking/Notes/Quiz.md

 6. B
 7. D

-1. What is the ARP table?
+1. What is the ARP?
 	A. A database that lists the associated MAC and IP addresses
 	B. A protocol for assigning IP addresses to network devices
 	C. A routing table used by routers to determine the best path for network traffic